 Bundle Your Insurance Protection With The Same Company

-One of the smartest avenues to save on your home owners insurance premium is to bundle your coverage with other property you may have insured such as a car or boat.
-Nearly every insurance company is going to give you a discount for insuring both your home and car with them.
+One of the smartest avenues to save on your homeowner’s insurance premium is to bundle your coverage with other property you may have insured, such as a car or boat.
+Nearly every insurance company will give you a discount for insuring both your home and car with them.

 Do Not Over Insure The Home

-Increase The Deductible
+Increase The Home Insurance Deductible

-Another way to save some money on your policy is to increase the amount of the deductible.
-Increasing your deductible amount can often times translate into a pretty serious cost savings.
-A reduction in the premium of 10-20% would certainly not be unheard of.
+Another way to save some money on your home insurance policy is to increase the deductible amount.
+Raising your deductible amount can often translate into pretty substantial cost savings.

-What you should be looking at is the probability that you will be needing to make some type of insurance claim.
+What you should be looking at is the probability that you will need to make some insurance claim.
 There are certain areas of the country where home insurance claims are far more prevalent.

 Get A Protective Device Credit

-In additions, there are many insurance companies that will provide you discounts for certain features in the home such as a security system, fire alarms, carbon monoxide detectors, special security locks or some other type of “disaster proofing” like storm shutters.
+Also, many insurance companies will provide you discounts for specific features in the home, such as a security system, fire alarms, carbon monoxide detectors, individual security locks, or some other type of “disaster-proofing” like storm shutters.

-Miscellaneous Insurance Credits
+Miscellaneous Home Insurance Credits

-Some insurance companies will give you additional credits that could save you money on the cost of your policy including if you are a non-smoker, if the home is newer, if you are a long standing client of the insurance firm or if you and your spouse are retired.
+Some insurance companies will give you additional credits that could save you money on your policy’s cost, including a non-smoker, if the home is newer, if you are a long-standing client of the insurance firm, or if you and your spouse are retired.

-Saving money on your insurance policy is terrific but keeping your home well maintained is even more important for numerous financial reasons.
-In fact when you are closing on a property in Massachusetts, often times the closing attorney will give a lecture about what you need to do as a homeowner.
+Saving money on your insurance policy is terrific but keeping your home well maintained is even more critical for numerous financial reasons.
+In fact, when you are closing on a property in Massachusetts, the closing attorney will almost always include a lecture about what you need to do as a homeowner.